Further tests for primary bone cancer

 Some chemotherapy drugs can affect how well you hear high-pitched sounds.
 So you may have hearing tests (audiograms) before and during your course of chemotherapy.

 To check how well your kidneys are working, you may have a small amount of mildly radioactive liquid injected into a vein in your hand or arm.
-The radioactive liquid will be carried through your kidneys then passed out in your urine.
+This is carried through your kidneys then passed out in your urine.
 A few hours after the injection, a nurse will take blood samples from you.
 These will show how well your kidneys are working.

 You may also have an electrical trace taken of your heartbeat (an ECG), an ultrasound scan of your heart (echocardiogram) or a MUGA (multiple-gated acquisition) scan.
-A MUGA scan shows the movement of the heart and is used to assess heart function.
-If you need a MUGA scan your doctors will give you more information about it.
+A MUGA scan shows the movement of the heart and is used to check your heart function.
+If you need a MUGA scan, your doctors will tell you more about it.